 What They Found

-Out of 74 enrolled patients with nonhealing venous leg ulcers, 31 were randomized to receive either 30 hyperbaric oxygen therapy (HBOT) treatments or 30 placebo treatments.
+Out of 74 enrolled patients with nonhealing venous leg ulcers, 31 were randomised to receive either 30 hyperbaric oxygen therapy (HBOT) treatments or 30 placebo treatments.
 At 12 weeks, there was no significant difference between the HBOT and placebo groups in the number of completely healed ulcers.

 What This Means for Canadian Patients